HonLab/Mosaic-seq_pipeline/README.md

 ##General Workflow:

-Fastq Files ----> Mapping (Standard Drop-seq pipeline with some modifications) ----> Get the sgRNA barcodes information ----> split single cell files based on the barcodes info ----> Normalization and re-organization of data ----> Hits calling
+Fastq Files ----> Mapping (Standard Drop-seq pipeline with some modifications) ----> Get the sgRNA barcodes information ----> split single cell files based on the barcodes info ----> Normalization and re-organization of data ----> Hits calling (Virtual FACS)